AmyB173/aimfor9-mathsGCSE/testing.md

 Several issues were raised:

-- **Colour Constrast**: this was raised as the white text aainst the grey background was not providing enough contrast.
-I have changed the grey to a darker version to improve accessibility and so it is not longer flagged by WAVE.
+- **Colour Constrast**: this was raised as the white text against the grey background was not providing enough contrast.
+I have changed the grey to a darker version #637380 to improve accessibility and so it is not longer flagged by WAVE.

 - **Missing Form Label**: I added a visually hidden label for the name input to resole this